Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models: Method

 \subsection{Digital Twin-based Machine Perception}

-\paragraph{Digital twin-based scene representation} The digital twin-based scene representation is the quantified information that can be used to construct a digital twin-based physical environment (physical twin).
+\paragraph{Digital twin representation} The DT representation is the quantified information that can be used to construct a DT-based physical environment (physical twin).
 This representation can encompass identification, geometric, spatial, and physical information like label, shape, pose, and friction.
-In this work, we apply a basic digital twin-based scene representation using identification, segmentation, 3D models, and 6 DoF poses of the object of interest, which are necessary for automating basic tasks like peg transfer and gauze retrieval.
+In this work, we apply a basic DT representation using identification, segmentation, 3D models, and 6 DoF poses of the object of interest, which are necessary for automating basic tasks like peg transfer and gauze retrieval.

-\paragraph{Perception Workflow} The digital twin-based machine perception utilizes the sensory data from an RGB-D sensor to extract the digital twin-based scene representation through a sequential workflow, as shown in Fig.~\ref{fig:perception}.
+\paragraph{Perception Workflow} The DT-based machine perception utilizes the sensory data from an RGB-D sensor to extract the DT representation through a sequential workflow, as shown in Fig.~\ref{fig:perception}.
 During initialization, the Segment Anything Model 2 (SAM2)~\cite{ravi2024sam} is prompted with points that initialize the identification and segmentation of the objects of interest.
-In the subsequent tracking and update phase, the objects of interest are continuously detected and tracked to update the digital twin-based scene representation in real-time.
+In the subsequent tracking and update phase, the objects of interest are continuously detected and tracked to update the DT representation in real-time.
 In this phase, the input RGB-D sensory data is first propagated through the SAM2 model to segment the objects of interest.
-These segments, along with the 3D model priors of the object and raw image, are then processed by the FoundationPose~\cite{wen2024foundationpose} model to extract the corresponding 6 DoF poses to form the digital twin-based scene representation.
+These segments, along with the 3D model priors of the object and raw image, are then processed by the FoundationPose~\cite{wen2024foundationpose} model to extract the corresponding 6 DoF poses to form the DT representation.